schnauzersoft/frank-cli/docs/features/dependency-management.md

 # Dependency Management

-Frank supports stack dependencies through the `depends_on` configuration field, allowing you to define execution order for your deployments.
+**frank** supports stack dependencies through the `depends_on` configuration field, allowing you to define execution order for your deployments.
 This ensures that dependent stacks are deployed only after their dependencies have been successfully deployed.

 ## Configuration